GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/test/infra/README.md

 ```

 1. Create a service account for Config Connector to use to manage GCP resources.
-## TODO: See if there's a way to do this via ADC or Workload identity.
-Check out b/154765441
+## TODO: Do this via Workload identity after b/154765441 is resolved

 ```sh
 $ gcloud iam service-accounts create cnrm-system --project ${PROJECT_ID}